njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change user and group owner
+Script to change to change file links permissions